Yojative05/Christian_Song_Family_Choir/README.md

 ### Content
 * The idea for the tagline was taken from the Sacred Heart Catholic Church Website, https://sacredheartwdm.org/
 * The info for the first two parts of the services section was taken from the Roman Catholic Church Isle of Man site, https://manxcatholic.org/
+* The icons in the footer were taken from Font Awesome
+### Code
 * The code used for the layout of the page, such as navigation, main image, social media links, the gallery, and the form was patterned from the Code Institute https://github.com/Yojative05/love-running Project.
-* The icons in the footer were taken from Font Awesome
 * The code used to style radio buttons is from https://stackoverflow.com/questions/12294367/html-radio-buttons-add-space-between-the-buttons-from-the-same-groupe.
 * To create a dropdown list, I referred to https://www.tutorialspoint.com/How-do-we-use-a-simple-drop-down-list-of-items-in-HTML-forms
-* Special thanks to the Code Institute Tutor team for helping me out sort the code and fix the bugs for my project.
-* Special thanks to my mentor, Precious_mentor for directing me and making me focus on my priority tasks.
-* Special thanks to the Slack Community, most specially to Stephen Darcy for his help in my media query codes.
 ### Media
 * The photo used on the ‘Home page’ and most of the gallery pictures in ‘The Choir’ page is taken from https://unsplash.com/
 * Other images used for the gallery section were taken from https://www.google.com/?gws_rd=ssl and https://www.pexels.com/
 * Codes for positioning images were patterned from https://www.w3schools.com/CSSref/pr_background-position.asp.
+### Acknowledgement
+* Special thanks to the Code Institute Tutor team for helping me out sort the code and fix the bugs for my project.
+* Special thanks to my mentor, Precious_mentor for directing me and making me focus on my priority tasks.
+* Special thanks to the Slack Community, most specially to Stephen Darcy for his help in my media query codes.